Russia attacks ‘draconian’ new US sanctions over Salisbury attack

 It added: “We confirmed that we continue to strongly stand for an open and transparent investigation of the crime committed in Salisbury and for bringing the culprits to justice.
 We suggested publishing our correspondence on this issue.
 No answer has followed so far.”

+And Ministry for Foreign Affairs spokeswoman Maria Zakharova said the Government’s defence laboratory at Porton Down should be “the focus of investigations”.

+“We insist that the British authorities disclose data on the lab’s work to synthesise chemical warfare agents, including the gas labelled Novichok in the West,” she said.

-In contrast, the US move was warmly welcomed by Downing Street which has consistently blamed Moscow for the attack in March on former Russian spy Sergei Skripal and his daughter Yulia with a military-grade Novichok nerve agent developed by the former Soviet Union.
+In contrast, the US move was warmly welcomed by Downing Street, which has consistently blamed Moscow for the attack in March on former Russian spy Sergei Skripal and his daughter Yulia with a military-grade Novichok nerve agent developed by the former Soviet Union.

-Two other people, Dawn Sturgess and her partner Charlie Rowley, were subsequently exposed to the nerve agent, believed to have been in a perfume bottle discarded by the attackers.
+Two other people, Dawn Sturgess and her partner, Charlie Rowley, were subsequently exposed to the nerve agent, believed to have been in a perfume bottle discarded by the attackers.
 Ms Sturgess died eight days later.

 A No 10 spokesman said: “The UK welcomes this further action by our US allies.